mgiessing/bcn-lab-2084/README.md

 ### 1.4 Create the route

-Finally we'll create a route to our deployment
+Finally you'll create a route to our deployment

 **Networking** -> **Routes** -> **Create Route**